dentarg/auth0-blog/_posts/2017-08-18-integrating-spring-data-jpa-postgresql-liquibase.markdown

 This basically means that an exam will have many questions and that there will be a *foreign key* in the `question` table that points to the `exam`.
 Soon we will create these tables and these relationships in our database with the help of Liquibase.

-The third entity that we will map will be `Alternative`.
-As we are developing an application that provides multiple choice questions, we need to map these choices (alternatives) to make record which is the right one and also which alternative the user chose.
+The third entity that we will map is `Alternative`.
+As we are developing an application that provides multiple choice questions, we need to map these choices (alternatives) to keep track of which is the right one and also which alternative the user chooses while answering a question.
 Let's create the `Alternative` class in the `com.questionmarks.model` package with the following code:

 ```java
 // ./src/main/java/com/questionmarks/model/Alternative.java file